When you move to Mexico, it is important to get a handle on healthcare.

 Do Expats Need Health Insurance in Mexico?

 Although it is generally recommended for expats to invest in health insurance in Mexico, there are both advantages and disadvantages to public healthcare.
+As I’ve mentioned above, I would recommend expats who don’t speak Spanish and can afford private health insurance to invest in it, as you will have a better experience overall.

 Pros and Cons of Public Healthcare in Mexico